brerodrigues/Qikserv-/README.md

 ## Project Overview

-This project is a solution to the Quikserve challenge.
+This project is a solution to the Qikserve challenge.
 It is built using Java and the Spring Boot framework.

 ### Dependencies